hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 from .game import play_game
 from .draw import draw_game

-# The "." before the module name is necessary as of Python 3
+# The "." before the module name is necessary as of (Vietnamese: kể từ) Python 3
 # since it is more strict regarding relative imports
 # https://stackoverflow.com/questions/12172791/changes-in-import-statement-python3